berry2012/kubeadm-lab-on-aws/README.md

 echo "scp -i ${LOCAL_SSH_KEY_FILE} ${LOCAL_SSH_KEY_FILE} ubuntu@${ANSIBLE_SERVER_PUBLIC_IP}:~/.ssh/"

 ```
-Inspect and execute the output generated.
+- Inspect and execute the output of the command generated above.

 - To Create inventory file.
 Edit the inventory.sh and update the variable SSH_KEY_FILE and REGION accordingly

-View the inventory file and update it according to your AWS environment setup
+- View the inventory file and update it according to your AWS environment setup
 ```
 vi deployments/inventory.sh
 ```

-Proceed with the commands below:
+- Proceed with the commands below:
 ```
 chmod +x deployments/inventory.sh